 The District is a member with other fire districts in a Joint Powers Authority, Fire Agencies Self Insurance System (FASIS), which provides coverage for workers' compensation.
 FASIS provides first dollar coverage up to a limit of \$500,000 per occurrence.
 This coverage is extended to provide excess coverage above \$500,000 to statutory coverage limits through FASIS participation in the Local Agency Workers' Compensation Excess Joint Powers Authority.
 FASIS is governed by a Board of Directors consisting of representatives from member districts.
 The Board controls the operations of FASIS, including selection of management and approval of operating budgets.
-Member contributions paid by the District to FASIS for the year ended June 30, 2022 was \$369,255.
-The following is a summary of the audited financial information of FASIS as of June 30, 2022:
+Member contributions paid by the District to FASIS for the year ended June 30, 2023 was \$475,737.
+The following is a summary of the audited financial information of FASIS as of June 30, 2022, which was the last audited financial statements: